 We can borrow money for major improvements at lower interest rates than PG&E.

-SSJID is capable and willing to take over power service to Manteca, Escalon and Ripon if it is granted the opportunity to take over that responsibility from PG&E.
+SSJID is capable and willing to provide power service to Manteca, Escalon and Ripon if it is granted the opportunity to take over that responsibility from PG&E.

 What SSJID is proposing is not new or out of the ordinary.